 An interview with the Danish photographer Kim Thue about his work in Sierra Leone's capital.

-Danish photographer Kim Thue has worked on his ‘Freetown Fifty’ project for around 6 months already, and in March he is going back to finish his work.
+When I spoke to Danish photographer Kim Thue, he had been working on his ‘Freetown Fifty’ project for around 6 months already, and in March he is going back to finish his work.
 Thue (b.1980) grew up in a small town in Jutland, Denmark.
 Since 1998 he has been living in England and in 2006 he achieved a BA Honors in Editorial Photography from Brighton University.
 He currently lives in East London with his girlfriend and their cat.
-AIAC got an interview with Kim Thue and the permission to exclusively show a selection of his pictures.–Anni Lyngskaer
+AIAC got an interview with Thue and the permission to exclusively show a selection of his pictures.

 Where in Freetown are the pictures taken?

 I had heard about a notoriously rough and dangerous area in the slums, not commonly visited by Westerners.
 I won’t mention the name of the area here, but that’s where I went and that’s where it all started.
 What I found was a lot of especially young people living on the edge of society in very deprived conditions.
 Some were unemployed teenage mothers, some were ex-child soldiers, some were drug dealers, some were addicts and some were alcoholics.
 Most in one form or another had been traumatized by the war.
 All were good people.